We’re Top Knotch Productions, an MWBE-Certified business.

 Vintage Beauties at HBO Boardwalk Empire Season 5 Premiere After Party

 I’m Jill Keogh, a woman with a passion for making creative events happen.
 I truly believe that any vision is possible.
-In 2020 I received my MBA from Stern University which has provided me with an entirely new skill set which I use to better serve my clients.
+In 2020 I received my MBA from NYU Stern’s School of Business Professional Program which has provided me with an entirely new skill set which I use to better serve my clients.

 I’ve spent years building a successful company in an industry traditionally dominated by male-owned firms.